tracetronic/wireshark-xcp-dissector/README.md

 ## License

-Copyright (c) 2024 TraceTronic GmbH
+Copyright (c) 2024 tracetronic GmbH

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; version 2.